+9. Every forest engineer hired by a promoter to complete the characterization stage of the baseline scenario and project scenario and the project outcome determination stage must be a member of the Ordre des ingénieurs forestiers du Québec and have, and be able to show, relevant expertise in forest growth and the simulation of changes in the biomass carbon stock of an ecosystem.

-- 9. The promoter must send a notice, within 30 days, to inform the Minister if - (1) the promoter terminates a project or aggregation of projects; or - (2) the promoter transfers responsibility for the implementation of a project or aggregation of projects to another person or municipality.
+10. The promoter must send a notice, within 30 days, to inform the Minister if

+(1) the promoter terminates a project or a project aggregation; or

+(2) the promoter transfers responsibility for the implementation of a project or a project aggregation to another promoter.